 We are not “certified organic”, however all our crops are grown using tried and true organic growing methods combined with age old indigenous farming wisdom from the Rio Grande Pueblo people.
 Our locally grown crops are lovingly cared for by hand with no pesticides or fertilizers.
 We plant only heirloom, non-GMO organic and open pollinated seeds.

-This farm to market project inspires all of us to grow, eat and share food within our local food shed area.
+Our farming mission is to grow, eat and share food within our local food shed area.
 It’s a win-win project, with many benefits:

 • creates sustainability for Tano Farm through market crops